samayer12/lint-staged-demo/README.md

 ## Motivation

 Linters are crucial for maintaining code quality and consistency in software, especially when working with a team of developers.
-This module introduces how linters act like a spelling and grammar checker for the code that you write at Wavelength.
+This module introduces how linters act like a spelling and grammar checker for the code that you write.

 ## Notes